chromerai/shopping-chat-agent/README.md

 - **Limited Inventory**: Only 60 mobile phones in the database
 - **Static Data**: Mock data may not reflect current market availability
 - **No Real-time Pricing**: Cannot provide live pricing or availability
-- There are some APIs that provide mobile info, however they are not reliable or consistent and mostly for US, EU and Canada but not India.
+- There are some APIs that provide mobile info; however, they are not reliable or consistent, and mostly for the US, EU, and Canada, but not India.

 ### Technical Limitations

-- **External API Dependencies**: Gemini, Supabase, and Redis availability
+- **External API Dependencies**: Gemini, Supabase, and Redis availability.
+Also, Gemini Free Tier restricts API calls to a maximum of 10 - 15 RPM and 200 - 250 RPD
 - **Rate Limiting**: Subject to external API rate limits
 - **Session Timeouts**: Redis sessions have expiration limits